 - 2.1 Section 17(2) of the Act, and Regulation 11(2), set out the requirement for the baseline profit rate as the first step in determining the contract profit rate to be applied in the pricing formula: - "Take the baseline profit rate which is in force at the relevant time". - 2.2 The relevant time should be the time of agreement, as defined in Regulation 2(1).
-The SSRO has provided separate guidance that will assist the contracting parties to determine the time of agreement for a particular QDC or QSC. - 2.3 The SSRO is required annually to review the figures used to determine the contract profit rate for pricing single source contracts.
+The SSRO has provided separate guidance that will assist the contracting parties to determine the time of agreement for a particular QDC or QSC.3 - 2.3 The SSRO is required annually to review the figures used to determine the contract profit rate for pricing single source contracts.
 Section 19(2) of the Act requires that, for each financial year, the SSRO must provide the Secretary of State with its assessment of the appropriate baseline profit rate for QDCs. - 2.4 Section 19(4) of the Act states that the Secretary of State must publish the baseline profit rate for each financial year in the London Gazette, no later than 15 March in the preceding financial year.
-The baseline profit rate in force for the financial year commencing 1 April 2019 is:
+The baseline profit rate in force for the financial year commencing 1 April 2020 is:4

-2019/20 baseline profit rate
+2020/21 baseline profit rate

-SSRO (2018) DefCARS Reporting Guidance and System User Guide for Defence Contractors - Version 5.
-Paragraphs 4.8 to 4.31.
+3 SSRO (2019) Reporting guidance on preparation and submission of contract reports - Version 7.
+Paragraphs 3.8 to 3.31.

-Figures for earlier years are available in the London Gazette.
+4 Figures for earlier years are available in the London Gazette.